BGforgeNet/bg2-tweaks-and-tricks/docs/spells.md

 TnT removes stun effect, allowing healing, buffing, etc inside the sphere.

-Note: this might mess with AI of enemies stuck in a Sphere, scripts probably won't account for this behaviour change.
+Note: this might mess with AI of enemies stuck in the Sphere, scripts probably won't account for this behaviour change.
 But no such issues have been reported so far. **You've been warned.**

 ### Greater Command AoE
 Strangely, [Greater Command](https://pihwiki.bgforge.net/Baldur's_Gate:_Divine_Spells_List#Greater_Command) affects an area, but must target a creature.
 This seems inconsistent.
 TnT changes it so that it can be cast on an area.